Best Men's Mountain Bike Shorts of 2025

 Why do adjustable waistbands matter?
 If you’re wearing the shorts through the season, your weight may fluctuate, or layers like a chamois or tights will change how the shorts fit.
 It's nice to make those adjustments without needing a belt that can dig into your waist while you’re hunched over the bars for hours.

-The integrated hook-and-loop closure systems, like the external ones on the POC Essential Enduro Shorts, are the easiest to adjust but could feasibly get caught and loosened on a tree limb or even some loose fabric on a shirt or jacket.
+The integrated hook-and-loop closure systems, like the external ones on the POC Essential Enduro Shorts, are the easiest to adjust but could feasibly get caught and loosened on a tree limb or even some loose fabric on a shirt or MTB jersey.
 The internal closures on the Tasco Scout shorts are a little tougher to adjust on the fly but are designed well enough that we didn’t notice them once we had them adjusted.
 The daisy chain style adjustments on the Norrøna Fjørå Flex shorts are the best set-and-forget option, but they’re not great for adjusting while trail riding.

 Integrated belts